 Our Designated Lead for Safeguarding is: John Cattermole, Headteacher

-Designated Persons for Safeguarding are: Fiona Willis, Senior Inclusion Officer; Suzanne Wernham, Deputy Head and Diane Mitchell, Deputy Head.
-Our Designated Safeguarding Lead for Early Years is Liz Pickering, Pre-School Leader.
+Designated Persons for Safeguarding are: Sophie Nixon, Pastoral and Welfare Officer; Fiona Willis, Senior Inclusion Officer; Suzanne Wernham, Deputy Head and Diane Mitchell, Deputy Head.
+Our Designated Safeguarding Leads for Early Years are Liz Pickering, Pre-School Leader and Miranda Lomas.

 Governor with responsibility for Safeguarding is: Sally Birse.